-The Corporation's authority to issue bonds and notes for any corporate purpose is limited by the Act to the extent that (i) the aggregate principal amount outstanding may not exceed \$17.0 billion, exclusive of refunding bonds or notes, and (ii) the maximum Capital Reserve Fund requirement may not exceed \$85 million.
+The Corporation's authority to issue bonds and notes for any corporate purpose is limited by the Act to the extent that (i) the aggregate principal amount outstanding may not exceed \$18.0 billion, exclusive of refunding bonds or notes, and (ii) the maximum Capital Reserve Fund requirement may not exceed \$85 million.
 No bonds are currently subjected to the Capital Reserve Fund requirement.
 These limits may be changed from time to time through State legislation.
-The statutory debt limit on the aggregate principal amount outstanding was increased to \$17.0 billion in FY 2021.
+During the year ended October 31, 2022, the statutory debt limit on the aggregate principal amount outstanding was increased from \$17.0 billion to \$18.0 billion.

-Bond Programs
+Enterprise Fund Bond Programs